-VPR with co-support by SOM and department: also known as interim support, may be obtained to support a previously-funded project that is not re-funded at competitive renewal.
+VPR with co-support by SOM and department: also known as interim support, this program supports previously-funded projects that are not re-funded at competitive renewal.
 Awards of up to $100,000 are co-supported by the VPR, SOM, and the PI’s Department/Center in a 2:1:1 ratio.
 Before applying, review the VPR program guidelines and application form.
 UVA Interim Funding for Research Programs: SOM Implementation.
 Proposals are due at the Office for Research on March 5, July 5, or November 5.
-Over the past five years, ~65% of proposals to this program were funded; of the requests that received bridge awards, 100% have been re-funded by NIH.
+Over the past five years, ~73% of proposals to this program were funded; of the requests that received bridge awards, 93% have been re-funded by NIH.

 Shared equipment/Equipment Trust Fund